jstwh/sycamore/README.md

 ### Arduino

 The files for arduino can be found under the arduino map.
 The file "main.ino" is currently on the arduino and handles showing the ip and streaming data from the ultrasonic distance sensors from the arduino to the raspberry pi.

 There is also an "imu.ino" file which was used to test the imu but is not integrated yet.
 It is up to future collaborators to properly integrate the imu.
 Note that the imu is currently also not properly placed within Quad-EX, this should also be done for it to work as intended.

+For further information about the IMU, see [https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/arduino-code]().

 ### Argparse